Alankovsky/-/Tightening Noose.md

  ABLE TO RECOVER TAIWAN DURING HIS LIFETIME IN SUCH STINKING REPUTATION AMONG EUs AND NATOs, LOL----OBVIOULSY, PLA CAN BEAT TAIWAN TROOPS, BUT NOT NATOs, BRUH)*

  ***

+ Rare Protest, Beijing, 10.13.2022

+ “Say no to Covid test, yes to food.
+No to lockdown, yes to freedom.
+No to lies, yes to dignity.
+No to cultural revolution, yes to reform.
+No to great leader, yes to vote.
+Don’t be a slave, be a citizen,” reads one banner.

+“Go on strike, remove dictator and national traitor Xi Jinping,” reads the other.